-To get the best protection from the rain, your best bet is a double wall tent, due to their additional protection.
+To get the best protection from the rain, your best bet is a double walled tent due to their additional protection.
 Double walled tents also keep levels of condensation down.
 This is what you want when the rain comes hammering down.

 Also, any tent with a sewn in groundsheet will be able to handle inclement weather even better.
-Another option is having a footprint.
-This is a second layer of fabric on which you tent lies.
+Another option is having a footprint, a second layer of fabric on which your tent lies.

 Tents featuring a vestibule will also do better in the rain, for several key reasons.
 Firstly, the actual entrance to the tent will be kept clean and dry.

-You can store your muddy boots in the vestibule so as to keep them dry and out of the rain.
-Whatever you do though, and this should go without saying, don’t be using a stove or starting any fires in there.
+You can store your muddy boots in the vestibule to keep them dry and out of the rain.
+Whatever you do though, don’t use a stove or start any fires in the vestibule.

-And as a final point, make sure before you go that your tent is in good condition.
+As a final point, make sure that your tent is in good condition before you go.
 Inspect the tent for tears or holes that will allow the rain to get in.

 Bring a Tarp

-There are many practical reasons to bring a tarp when it’s raining while you’re camping.
-Make sure you bring a roll of paracord.
+There are many practical reasons to bring a tarp while you’re camping.
+Make sure you also bring a roll of paracord.
 Find a few well positioned nearby trees.
 Then, with a sturdy piece of tarpaulin, you can create the perfect shelter to keep dry.

-Even if you’re not caught in the rain a tarp can be a great addition to any campsite.
+Even if you’re not caught in the rain, a tarp can be a great addition to your campsite.
 It helps to create a shared lounge area, somewhere where everyone can congregate and keep the sun away on sunny days.

 Additionally, for those rainy days, there are many great reasons to put up a tarp.
 By placing one over your tent, you can keep your tent dry both during set up and take down.